loginom/loginom-help-en-omegat/data/processors/scrutiny/correlation-analysis.md

 ## Description

-Компонент на основании вычисляемых коэффициентов корреляции выявляет взаимосвязь между рядами данных входного набора.
+The component detects interrelation between the series of the input data set based on the calculated correlation coefficients.
 It is used to access the supposed dependence of factors.

 %spoiler%Example:%spoiler%